-Cryptocurrency is digital money that isn’t managed by a central system like a government.
+Cryptocurrency is digital money that isn’t managed by a central system, like a government.
 Instead, it’s based on blockchain technology, with Bitcoin being the most popular one.
 As digital money continues to gain traction on Wall Street, more and more options become available.
-There are currently almost 8,900 cryptocurrencies on the market.
+There are currently over 19,000 cryptocurrencies on the market.

 Top 8 Cryptocurrency Investments in 2022